-Programmed cell death-1 (PD-1) is a protein expressed on T cells, B cells, natural killer cells, activated monocytes, and dendritic cells that helps regulate the body’s immune response.1,2 PD-1 is not expressed on resting T cells, and its expression is induced when T cells are activated.2 Known as a “checkpoint protein,” PD-1 binds to its ligands, PD-L1 and PD-L2, which are expressed on a number of cells, including normal and malignant cells to deactivate the T cell, reduce cytokine production, and reduce proliferation of T cells.1,3 This balance is critical to prevent T cells from attacking normal cells in the body.3
+Programmed cell death protein 1 (PD-1) is a protein expressed on T cells, B cells, natural killer cells, activated monocytes, and dendritic cells that helps regulate the body’s immune response.1,2 PD-1 is not expressed on naive T cells, and its expression is induced when T cells are activated.2 Known as a “checkpoint protein,” PD-1 binds to its ligands, PD-L1 and PD-L2.
+PD-1 is expressed on a number of cells, including normal and malignant cells, to deactivate the T cell, reduce cytokine production, and reduce proliferation of T cells.1,3 This balance is critical to prevent T cells from attacking normal cells in the body.3

 Search our clinical trials.

 Visit our resources section for additional information on potential oncogenic targets.